 Dollar Energy Fund

-LIURP is a weatherization program aimed at helping customers weatherize their home to reduce energy costs.
-Customers may qualify for improvements such as repair or replacement of the heating system, weather-stripping, caulking, insulation and/or other energy-saving measures.
+LIURP is a weatherization program aimed at helping customers weatherize their home Based on income and energy usage, customers may be eligible to receive heating system retrofits, weather-stripping, caulking, insulation and other energy-saving measures.

 Customer Assistance Referral Evaluation Service (CARES)

 Our Customer Relations Specialists provide assessments for customers who require assistance, such as the unemployed, those with certain medical needs, or frail older adults.

 PA 2-1-1 Southwest is a resource and information hub that connects people with community, health and disaster services through a free, 24/7 confidential phone service.
 2-1-1 is a FREE, accessible, 3-digit telephone number available to everyone, providing easy access to customized health, housing and human services information in one place.
 Assistance is confidential and is a great way to connect you or a loved one with community resources that can help.

 PA 2-1-1 Southwest serves the following 11 Counties in Southwestern Pennsylvania: Allegheny, Armstrong, Beaver, Butler, Fayette, Greene, Indiana, Lawrence, Mercer, Washington, and Westmoreland.

 The Keystone HELP® program offers low-rate loans to help make affordable energy efficiency home improvements (such as heating and cooling systems, insulation, windows, and "whole house" improvements and geothermal heat pumps) available to all eligible Pennsylvanians.
 Keystone HELP® is administered by AFC First Financial Corporation, a Pennsylvania energy efficiency lender.